hyosung11/Launch-School/Courses/journal.md

 09:18 At the dining room table and feel like moving back to my office work station to watch the videos and code along.

 10:35 I worked steadily for around 90 minutes.
 It's time for my break to go to the gym.
 Yes!

+14:13 I enjoy working through the Tic Tac Toe code.
+I like how my day is going.
+I feel slightly tired at the moment and may take a short rest break before one more pomodoro before getting ready to get the kids from school.
+I love my life right now.
+It's good.